FluBBaOfWard/LodjurDS/README.md

   * A Autofire: Select if you want autofire on button A.
   * Swap A-B: Swap which NDS button is mapped to which Lynx button.
 * Display:
+  * Screen: Select rotation & zoom.
   * Gamma: Lets you change the gamma ("brightness").
+  * Contrast: Lets you change the contrast.
+  * Border: Change between console image and black.
 * Machine:
-  * Language: Select between Japanese and English.
   * Machine: Select the emulated machine.
-  * Change Batteries: Change to new main batteries (AA/LR6).
-  * Change Sub Battery: Change to a new sub battery (CR2032).
   * Cpu Speed Hacks: Allow speed hacks.
-  * Select Bios: Load a Lynx Bios, recommended.
+  * Select Bios: Load a Lynx Bios, needed.
 * Settings:
   * Speed: Switch between speed modes.
     * Normal: Game runs at it's normal speed.
     * 200%: Game runs at double speed.
     * Max: Games can run up to 4 times normal speed (might change).
     * 50%: Game runs at half speed.
+  * Allow Refresh Change: Allow the Lynx to change NDS refresh rate.
   * Autoload State: Toggle Savestate autoloading.
 Automagically load the savestate associated with the current game.
-  * Autoload Flash RAM: Toggle flash/save ram autoloading.
-Automagically load the flash ram associated with the current game.
   * Autosave Settings: This will save settings when leaving menu if any changes are made.
   * Autopause Game: Toggle if the game should pause when opening the menu.
   * Powersave 2nd Screen: If graphics/light should be turned off for the GUI screen when menu is not active.